monsteronfire/garden/content/garden/notes/_index.md

 layout = "notes"
 +++

 ## Rough notes about ideas I'm exploring and topics I'd like to learn more about.
 These notes are constantly changing.
-They may grow into fully-realised essays or they may not.
+They may grow into fully-realised experiments or they may not.